Cloudstrucc/Public/docs/architecture-outline-fin.md

 Different types of environments can be created to manage Power Platform resources according to security, compliance, governance, and user needs:

-- **Default**: All new users can create resources in this environment.
+- **default**: All new users can create resources in this environment.
+This environment is not being used.
 - **Developer**: Personal environments only for the owner’s use.
-- **Dataverse for Teams**: Linked to a specific team the first time an app is installed or created in it.
+Used by developers.
+- **sandbox**:  Sandbox environments are used in this implementation for non production environments.
+- **production**: Linked t implementation for production.

 ### 11.3 Environment Management